scc-pi/hexsheff/README.md

 ## Different Sheffield hex maps

-So far, this repository includes a hex map for LACs:
+So far, this repository includes a hex map definition for LACs:
 `data/lac-asc-hex.geojson`

 ASC (Adult Social Care) localities have the same boundaries as LACs.
-The LAC hex map includes ASC locality cross-references, so it can be used for that purpose too.
+The LAC hex map definition includes ASC locality cross-references, so it can be used for that purpose too.

 If hex maps prove useful, other Sheffield hex maps that could be created
 include: